Find-me signals: History

 The correlation between the early stages of cell death and the removal of apoptotic cells was first studied in C. elegans.
 Mutants that could not carry out normal caspase-mediated apoptosis were used to demonstrate that cells in the beginning stages of death were still efficiently recognized and removed by phagocytes.
 This occurred because the engulfment machinery of the phagocytes was still functioning normally even though the apoptotic process in the dying cell was disrupted.

 A study done in 2003 showed the breast cancer cells release find me signals known as lysophosphatidylcholine.
 This research brought the concept of find-me signals to the fore front of cell clearance research and introduced the idea that dying cells release signals that flow throughout the body's tissues in order to alert and recruit monocytes to their location.

-Types of Find-me Signals
+Chemicals that act as find-me signals

-Four types of find-me signals released from apoptotic cells have been discovered:
+Known types of find-me signals include: